Linda Coffin

 Marshall Anderson

-Kindergarten Teacher – On Leave
+Kindergarten Teacher

-Marshall has taught kindergarten at Friends School of Minnesota since 1998.
+Marshall has taught Kindergarten at Friends School of Minnesota since 1998.
 He has a B.A. in Native American Studies from Bethel College and an elementary education degree from Augsburg College.

 Marshall is also an FSMN alumni parent.
 He loves running, coaching, writing, and being outdoors.